Probationary Period for Classified Employees

 There are no automatic pay increases as a result of completion of the probationary period.

 The Director of Human Resources is responsible for the consistent application of this policy.
 The Director of Human Resources, as well as vice presidents, deans, directors and department heads are to ensure that probationary employees are informed of this policy.
 In addition, vice presidents, deans, directors and department heads are responsible for their department's adherence to this policy.
-Questions related to the application of this policy should be directed to a Human Resources Service Center Representative.
+Questions related to the application of this policy should be directed to an HR Consultant.

 Human Resources is responsible for reminding supervisors that reviews are due, as well as maintaining completed probationary progress review forms.